 You can read more about the different kinds of courses in our post: What qualifications are required to teach English abroad.

 This is not to say that you won’t get a teaching job in Vietnam with an online TEFL certificate.
 However, they may be less willing to pay for and arrange your legalisation.
 This may mean you work on a tourist visa.
 People do this, of course.
 It is, of course, illegal.

 If you are reading this guide because you want advice from people who have been there, then this is ours: take a full course, either in Vietnam or before you go.
 The two most widely recognised TEFL certificates worldwide are CELTA and Trinity certTESOL.
 You can take CELTA in Vietnam, but not Trinity certTESOL.
-If you are going to take CELTA in Vietnam, we’d recommend the CELTA at Apollo, especially if you are planning to teach English long term.

 Can I teach English in Vietnam as a non-native speaker?